Zheng Junli: Film theory

 Zheng was devoted to translating and writing works on films and plays.
 So far his published works include The Birth of a Role (角色的誕生) and Voice-over (畫外音), among others.

 He thought his performance was rigid and not satisfactory.
 Thus he made great efforts to study performing theories.
 He first tried to translate Acting: The First Six Lessons authored by Richard Boleslavsky.
 Since he hadn't completed his junior high study, his English was poor.
 Nevertheless, he was very diligent.
 He did the translation relying on an English dictionary, and then double-checked the original book using a Russian-English dictionary and corrected any mistakes.
 After that, his English had greatly improved.
 He was also the first one who introduced the performing system of Constantin Stanislavski into China.
-Stanislavski's works were all written in Russian; Zheng thus found an English-Russian & Russian-English dictionary and translated Russian to Chinese through English.
+Stanislavski's works were all written in Russian; Zheng thus found an English-Russian and Russian-English dictionary and translated Russian to Chinese through English.
 His translation of An Actor Prepares of Stanislavski, co-authored by Zhang Min, was the first systematic work on art performing in plays in China.

 Zheng also authored the book Art History of World's Movies.
 At the time when no one in China dared to break ideological shackle and compare films of the western world with ones of the Soviet Union, it was a breakthrough by Zheng to write a chronicle of world films from a universal perspective.